Orange, Vaucluse: History

 The town prospered, but was sacked by the Visigoths in 412.
 It had, by then, become largely Christianised, and from the end of the third century constituted the Ancient Diocese of Orange.
-No longer a residential bishopric, Arausio, as it is called in Latin, is today listed by the Roman Catholic Church as a titular see.
+No longer a residential bishopric, Arausio, as it is called in Latin, is today listed by the Catholic Church as a titular see.
 It hosted two important synods, in 441 and 529.
 The Second Council of Orange was of importance in condemning what later came to be called Semipelagianism.

 The sovereign Carolingian counts of Orange had their origin in the eighth century; they passed into the family of the lords of Baux.
 From the 12th century, Orange was raised to a minor principality, the Principality of Orange, as a fief of the Holy Roman Empire.
 During this period, the town and the principality of Orange belonged to the administration and province of Dauphiné.